MikeData/WDAtopicsToFloopJson/README.md

 FINAL_WDAhackedintofloopdata.json - data.json with ammendments.json appended.

+## NOTES

-# NOTE - as it says in the notebook ive assumed ONS as organisation 24 (I think it was 24). thats not defined anywhere yet and probably needs to be.
+as it says in the notebook ive assumed ONS as organisation 24 (I think it was 24,the next free numner anyway). thats not defined anywhere yet and probably needs to be.